Elu-toasty/discord-bot-guide/README.md

 ## ⌛ Status
 - [x] Development: Started building the project, almost ready to ship!
-- [ ] Early Release: Soft Launch on Twitter + GitHub (mostly trying to fix and solve bugs)
+- [ ] Early Release: Soft Launch on Discord + GitHub (mostly trying to fix and solve bugs)
 - [ ] Official Launch

 ## Why was this created?